In this guide we’ll take a look at the best log splitting axes for the UK market.

 Using the wrong tool can be frustrating as they can get stuck in the wood or fail to make any impression at all.
 It can also be dangerous to use an inappropriate tool, so make sure you choose the right tool for the job when you are dealing with axes.

-Using the right tool for the job will make it easier and safer.
+Using the right splitting maul for the job will make it easier and safer.
 Do not try to use a felling axe for chopping logs as they may get stuck, or glance off and cause damage to you, your surroundings and the axe itself.

-When choosing an axe, you have to find the right balance between the workload you have and your own physical capabilities.
-A heavy axe will cut larger logs with ease, but it may be difficult for a smaller person to swing it with the necessary force.
+When choosing a splitting axe, you have to find the right balance between the workload you have and your own physical capabilities.
+A heavy wood splitting axe will cut larger logs with ease, but it may be difficult for a smaller person to swing it with the necessary force.
 A longer handle will also provide more power, but again can be more difficult to manage.

 When using an axe always ensure you have suitable protective gear.
 You will need eye protection, strong gloves and sturdy boots.
-Axes are heavy and sharp, and chunks of wood can fly off when you are chopping so this equipment is vital.
+Splitting axes are heavy and sharp, and chunks of wood can fly off when you are chopping so this equipment is vital.

 Can I use this type of axe to make kindling?